dhappen/paper_work/README.md

     H. van Hoof, N. Chen, M. Karl, P. van der Smagt, and J. Peters, “Stable reinforcement learning with autoencoders for tactile and visual data,” in 2016 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Daejon, Korea, 2016, pp. 3928–3934.
-  - [22] use PPO with pixel-level visuotactile inputs to teach a simulated robot arm to perform several tactile-rich tasks in a simulation environment.
+  - [22] use PPO with pixel-level visuotactile inputs to teach a simulated robot arm to perform several tactile-rich tasks in a simulation environment. combines RGB and tactile into RGBT 4ch image
     A. Church, J. Lloyd, R. Hadsell, and N. F. Lepora, “Optical tactile sim-to-real policy transfer via real-to-sim tactile image translation,” 2021.
 - words
   - intermittent : 간헐적인